will-langdale/matchbox/README.md

 * `src/pipeline/` will contain matches that link the cluster table on the left with a dim table on the right
 * Idea for process
     * Some kind of `make setup` that sets up the system ready to link.
 Includes:
-        * `make star`, which writes/updates a `star` table where each row is a fact, dim and table pk
+        * `make star`, which writes/updates a `star` table where each row is the name of a fact table and dimension table, plus a pk
         * `make dims`, which writes/updates the dim tables that are controlled by the framework
     * `make links`, which uses `src/config.py` to run the whole pipeline step by step.
 Includes:
         * Instantiating the initial `clusters` table